 - Academic references: before we can give full consideration to your application, we need a minimum of two academic references.
-These should be submitted with your application and they must be on headed notepaper and signed, or alternatively they can be emailed directly by the referee to phd@email@example.com using the form found here.
+These should be submitted with your application and they must be on headed notepaper and signed.
+Alternatively, the referees can download the form and email it directly to firstname.lastname@example.org.
 Please note that it is your responsibility to request these references and ensure that they are sent to us.

 - If English is not your first language, you will need to provide evidence that you meet the University's English Language requirements (e.g., IELTS/TOEFL).

 If you’ve applied online you will be able to log in and track your application’s progress at any time.

 The UK Government’s Foreign and Commonwealth Office (FCO) operates a scheme called the Academic Technology Approval Scheme (ATAS).
 If you’re an international (non-EU/EEA or Swiss citizen) applicant and require a student visa to study in the UK then you may require an ATAS certificate to undertake a PhD at the University of Leeds.
 Our graduate school will provide you with further information once you’ve applied.

 Step 3 – find and apply for funding